I review TVs for a living and these two OLED deals are the only good ones I've seen during Prime Day

 Starting with the latter, I hate to say it, but thus far I have spotted only two truly great OLED TV deals on day one of the event.
 By good, I mean a deal that brings a sizeable discount to a set we have reviewed and recommended.

-Which brings us to the good news: thankfully both the deals are pretty great, and hit target five-star OLED TVs we recommend, even at full price.
+Which brings me to the good news: thankfully both the deals are pretty great and on five-star OLED TVs we recommend even when they are full price.

 The 42-inch C4 is one of the best deals going for anyone on the hunt for a small OLED.
-In our review, we praise its "wonderfully punchy, immersive viewing experience despite its small form factor, with noticeably higher peak brightness than its older rivals."
-And now with a lower price, too.
+In our five-star review, we praise its "wonderfully punchy, immersive viewing experience despite its small form factor, with noticeably higher peak brightness than its older rivals".

 Read the full LG OLED48C4 review